 Les Liaisons Dangereuses Officially Opened Last Week; After Mixed Reviews The Box Office Is Wavering And Has Not Yet Shown The Response To The Reviews.

-Donmar Warehouse Production of Christopher Hampton Play
+Donmar Warehouse Production Of Christopher Hampton Play

 This is now the third time that this play has been on Broadway.
 The first time was in 1987, when Christopher Hampton had first completed his adaptation of the novel by Choderlos de Laclos.

 This play is directed by Josie Rourke, the artistic director of London’s Donmar Warehouse, where this production originated.
 Its last revival was in 2006 by Roundabout Theatre Company at the American Airlines Theatre.
 This production stars Janet McTeer and Liev Schreiber as two plotting lovers who also sleep with others, including parts played by Elena Kampouris and Ora Jones.

-Panned by the New York Times, but Loved by Others
+Panned By The New York Times, But Loved By Others

-, as well as the slow self-destruction that these lovers inflict on themselves.
+Furthermore, Mark Kennedy from the Associated Press enjoyed the take-no-prisoners battle that is Les Liaisons Dangereuses, as well as the slow self-destruction that these lovers inflict on themselves.

-A Decrease in Sales Heading to Opening Night
+A Decrease In Sales Heading To Opening Night

 In the last week of reported box office figures, the week ending October 30, 2016, Les Liaisons Dangereuses brought in $575,551 over eight performances, which is a decrease of $127,441 from the week before.
 With a top ticket price of $248.00, the average paid admission was $101.67, and the audience was filled up to 91.0%.